WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ### 5.2.2 Encryption Key and Authentication Token Negotiation

+#### 5.2.2.1 Elliptic Curve Diffie-Hellman (ECDH)

 The protocol supports cryptographic key exchange using Elliptic Curve Diffie-Hellman (ECDH), which is an Elliptic Curve variant of the standard Diffie-Hellman algorithm.
 This well known algorithm allows two parties, that do not have any prior knowledge of each other, to agree on a shared secret using an open communication channel.
-This shared secret may then be used:
+A shared secret may be used for one of the following purposes:

 1. to derive an encryption key for encryption method 2
 2. to derive an authentication token for authentication method 2